 Now you have created, modified, and enabled the 1CheckTraffic poll.
-In Chapter 5, How to Use Alarms you will create an alarm that will transition states when your new poll generates the portTraffic trigger.
+In "How to Use Alarms" on page 37 you will create an alarm that will transition states when your new poll generates the portTraffic trigger.

 The following section includes exercises and questions to help you review what you have learned in this chapter.